NEVER MADEWITH LIST

 Hydroquinone (aka: benzene-1,4-diol)

-A metal or metallic compound used in eye care, fragrance + metallic pigment.
-Has been linked to skin irritation, abdominal cramps/nausea, tremors + cancer.
+A metal or metallic compound mostly used in dyes, pigments, + fragrance.
+Have been linked to skin irritation, abdominal cramps/nausea, lead poisoning, tremors + cancer.
+Learn more about why we banned heavy metals + view citations here.

-A solvent used in fragrances.
+A solvent (helps chemicals dissolve) used in fragrances.
 Linked to skin irritation and possibly to problems in the central nervous system, blood, bone marrow, kidneys, and liver.
 It is banned in the EU.
+Learn more about why we banned methyl cellosolve/2-methoxyethanol(2-ME) + view citations here.

 Petrolatum/Paraffin/Mineral Oil (Polyaromatic Hydrocarbons)